Machine Perception Laboratory

 Time: 3:35 - 4:15 PM

-• 3:35-3:55 Correspondence of large-scale functional brain network decline across aging mice and humans - Gagan, Wig (University of Texas, Dallas)
+• 3:35-3:55: Correspondence of large-scale functional brain network decline across aging mice, nonhuman primates, and humans - Gagan Wig (University of Texas, Dallas) (abstract)

-• 3:55-4:15 Submillisecond interactions in large-scale spike train recordings - Kamran Diba (University of Michigan Medical School)
+• 3:55-4:15: Submillisecond interactions in large-scale spike train recordings - Kamran Diba (University of Michigan Medical School) (abstract)

 Farewell